The 2017 Innovation By Design Awards

 General Excellence (NEW)

-The most innovative designs in all categories, selected by Fast Company editors.
+The most innovative designs with no category restrictions, selected by Fast Company editors.

 OUR 2017 JUDGES